Harajuku: The Good, The Bad, and the Kawaii

 Let’s start with the obvious.
 Things are going to get weird.

 If you’re fortunate enough to find yourself in the area on a Sunday and want to feel horribly out of touch, head to Harajuku Bridge to see what the kids are up to in the world of fashion.
 Here, you’ll find styles ranging from steampunk geishas, to zombie school girls, to anthropomorphic cupcakes, and everything between and beyond.
 Bring your camera, as most of these fashionistas don’t mind having their photo taken.
 Just be sure to ask permission first.
-To ask in Japanese, you can say “shashin wo totte mo ii desu ka?“.
+Try practicing the phrase, “shashin wo totte mo ii desu ka?“, which means, “May I take a photo?”.

 One of a Kind Shopping